compujuckel/assettoserver-docs/versioned_docs/version-0.0.50/faq.md

 Either use the [official SRP teleports](<https://raw.githubusercontent.com/C1XTZ/AssettoServer-CommunityReleases/main/Shutoko%20Revival%20Project/Teleport%20Locations/Shutoko%20Revival%20Project%20(Official).txt>) or make some yourself.

-## How do I make my own teleports locations?
+## How do I make my own teleport locations?

 You can use the Objects Inspector or the [comfy map app](https://www.racedepartment.com/downloads/comfy-map.52623/) to determine the coordinates and heading.
 The formating is as follows: